What Is FERPA?

 Students who believe that their education records contain information that is inaccurate or misleading may discuss the matter with the chief administrator of the office involved.
 If that person is in agreement with the students’ requests, the appropriate record will be amended.
 If not, the students will be notified within a reasonable period of time that the records will not be amended and be informed of their rights to a formal hearing.

-Requests for a formal hearing must be made in writing to the provost/dean of the College who, within a reasonable period, will inform students of the date, place and the time of the hearing.
-Students may present evidence relevant to the issues raised and may have present one or more persons of their choice, including attorneys, at the student’s expense.
-The hearing panel will be comprised of the student’s faculty advisor, a representative of the dean of students and the provost/dean of the College.
+Requests for a formal hearing must be made in writing to the Provost/Dean of the College who, within a reasonable period, will inform students of the date, place and the time of the hearing.
+Students may present evidence relevant to the issues raised and may have one or more persons of their choice present, including attorneys, at the student’s expense.
+The hearing panel will be composed of the student’s faculty advisor, a representative of the Associate Provost of Student Success and the Provost/Dean of the College.

 Decisions of the hearing panel will be based solely on the evidence presented at the hearing, will consist of written statements summarizing the evidence and stating the reasons for the decisions and will be delivered to all parties concerned.
 The education records will be corrected or amended in accordance with the decisions of the hearing panel, if the decisions are in favor of the students.
 If the decisions are unsatisfactory to the students, the students may place with the education records statements commenting on the information in the records or statements setting forth any reasons for disagreeing with decisions of the hearing panels.
 The statements will be released whenever the records in question are disclosed.